 If the problem persists, then proceed to Insufficient time to fetch Analytics data.

 - Check if you are able to view the data in the Hour/Day Tab of Analytics dashboard (Proxy Performance/Target Performance).

 - If you are able to view the data in the Hour tab alone or Hour and Day tabs, but are getting report timeout errors only when attempting to view the Week or Custom tabs, then this indicates that the volume of data that needs to be fetched from the Postgres database is very large.
 This could be causing the Edge UI to time out.

 The Edge UI has a default timeout of 120 seconds for fetching and displaying the Analytics data.
 If the volume of Analytics data to be fetched is very large, then 120 seconds may not be sufficient.
-Increase the Edge UI timeout value to 300 seconds by following the instructions in Set the timeout used by the Edge UI for Edge API management calls.
+Increase the Edge UI timeout value to 300 seconds by following the instructions in Set the timeout used by the Edge UI for Edge API management calls (on-premises customers only).

 Reload any of the Analytics dashboard and check if you are able to view the data for all the tabs - Hour, Day, Week and Custom.